VdDejavu/Webmin/README.md

 Setelah masuk, Anda akan diarahkan ke dasbor Webmin, yang menyediakan informasi dasar tentang sistem Anda.

 Dari sini, Anda dapat mulai mengonfigurasi dan mengelola server Debian sesuai kebutuhan Anda.

+tambahan :

+On Debian possible default full paths are:
+/sbin/sysctl - from package: procps
+You may install the required package with command apt-get install procps

+Become a root user via the su command or sudo command (when prompted type your password before setting up a new root account password): sudo -i

+OR use the su command if you know existing root account password: su -

+Finally change your root user password: passwd